MahriScot/analysis_of_penguin_species/README.md

 and the original data set.
 It shows the correlations between bill length, bill depth, flipper length, and body mass across species.

-### Outcomes covered by the above:

-For Statistics and Hypothesis Testing:

-  *From Working with Data (J4Y6 35):*

-  * 4.1 Exploratory data analysis and targeted data analysis (hypothesis testing)
-  * 4.3 Probability and probability distributions
-  * 4.4 Summary statistics including measures of centrality, spread and skewness

-For Correlation Matrix:

-  * 4.5 Concept of correlation and correlation matrices
-  * 4.8 Documenting analyses